anonaddy/anonaddy/SELF-HOSTING.md

 Change it to `mail.example.com`.
 Don't forget to update this for IPv6 if you are using it too.

+You can check that it is set correctly by entering your IPv4 and IPv6 addresses here [https://mxtoolbox.com/ReverseLookup.aspx](https://mxtoolbox.com/ReverseLookup.aspx).

 ## Installing Postfix

 Now we're going to install our MTA (mail transfer agent) Postfix.